mowlai/Comprehensive-Soccer-Analysis/README.md

-# Algorithmic Methods for Data Mining - Homework 2
+# Algorithmic Methods for Data Mining
 # *Soccer Analytics*
 Made by Group 8, also known as: **Mohammadreza Mowlai**, *Flaminia Spasiano*, *Andrea Baldino*